CDCgov/tostadas/docs/developer_notes.md

             Inputs: fasta, path to the bakta db, `params.bakta_proteins` and `params.bakta_prodigal_tf`.
 Outputs: all the bakta output files

 4. SUBMISSION: Subworkflow, same as for submitting to biosample and sra but only runs for genbank.
+            GenBank submission uses process aliases (PREP_GENBANK and SUBMIT_GENBANK) so that its outputs are written to separate directories from BioSample/SRA submission outputs.
+This prevents overwriting in full_submission mode where both run in the same pipeline execution.

 ### Updating a BioSample Submission